 - Those who have received a Japanese Government (MEXT) Scholarship in the past?

 - Those who have also applied for another program for which scholarship payments will begin in fiscal 2018 through a Japanese Government (MEXT) scholarship scheme or for a fiscal 2019 Embassy Recommendation program (for Research Students)?

-- Those who are already enrolled in a Japanese university with a residence status of “Student,” or who are enrolled, or plan to enroll, in a Japanese university as a privately-financed international student from the time of application to the MEXT program in the applicant’s country until the commencement of the period for payment of the MEXT scholarship?
+- Those who are already enrolled in a Japanese university with a residence status of “Student,” or who are enrolled, or plan to enroll, in a Japanese university as a privately-financed international student from the time of application to the MEXT scholarship program in the applicant’s country until the commencement of the period for payment of the MEXT scholarship?

-- Those who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) on top of the program money provided by MEXT after the arrival in Japan?
+- Those who are planning to receive scholarship money from an organization other than MEXT (including a government organization of the applicant’s country) on top of the scholarship money provided by MEXT after the arrival in Japan?

 - Holders of dual nationality at the time of application who cannot verify that they will give up Japanese nationality by the time of the arrival in Japan?

 - Those who change their residence status to that of other than “Student” after their arrival in Japan.

 - English Language Requirements: Applicants must meet the language requirements of the host institution.

 How to Apply: Applicants can apply by post.